plandes/nlparse/doc/feature-doc.md

 doc_parser: FeatureDocumentParser = fac('doc_parser')
 ```

-To parse natural language text in the to a [FeatureDocument] with the hierarchy
+To [parse natural language text] into a [FeatureDocument] with the hierarchy
 detailed in the [feature documents](feature-documents) section, we call the
 parser instance:
 ```python